MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-data-platform.md

 ## Next step

-Review the considerations for the monitoring the application and the infrastruction in which it resides.
+Review the considerations for monitoring the application and the overall workload.

 > [!div class="nextstepaction"]
 > [Health Modeling and observability](./mission-critical-health-modeling.md)